astropenguin/pipenv-analysis-startup/README.md

 It uses the IPython profile created above as a kernel's profile.
 See `ipython kernel install --help` for more details.

-## An example: Pipenv custom script
+## An example: pipenv custom script

-The setup described above can be automated by creating a script and runnning it from Pipenv's custom script.
+The setup described above can be automated by creating a script and runnning it from [pipenv's custom script](https://pipenv.readthedocs.io/en/latest/advanced/#custom-script-shortcuts).
 As an example, this repository has etc/configure as the script.
 You can run it to configure like: